guidmt/GMIEC-shiny/README.md

 # To do list:

 - 01/09/2018
-- update manual page, removing the description of apriori, insert k-modes
+- update introduction, manual page, removing the description of apriori, insert k-modes
 - implement VIS-GMIEC (code ready, only to implement in gui-shiny)
 - implement FD-GMIEC (handle multiple datasets)
-- refine rules
+-

 05/07/2018